 Pierre L. Duchartre (1894-1983)

-Pierre L. Duchartre was born on the 8th December 1894.
-It is not known where he was born, but his family were most likely in literati and scientific circles; his grandfather was the well-known botanist Pierre Duchartre (1811-1894), a member of the Academy of Sciences, and friends of the family include some of the most famous scientific minds of the era.
+Pierre Louis Duchartre was born on the 8th December 1894 in Paris, France.
+His family were most likely in literati and scientific circles; his grandfather was the well-known botanist Pierre Duchartre (1811-1894), a member of the Academy of Sciences, and friends of the family include some of the most famous scientific minds of the era.

 Pierre L. Duchartre served as one of the leading French Art Representatives in Germany.
 In August 1945 he undertook with French Lt.
 Col. G. H. Bosquet and Monuments Woman Capt.
 Rose Valland an official visit to the U.S. Zone of Occupation in Germany to make a preliminary survey of the problem of returning to France works of art and cultural materials looted from France by the Nazis.
 Following joint discussions in Hochst with American and British MFAA leaders, the group was escorted to several repositories for looted art by Monuments Man Lt.
 Col. Mason Hammond.
 Duchartre and Valland were thus the first French Monuments Officers to visit the salt mine at Heilbronn, where it was decided that unopened crates containing the stained glass windows removed from Strasbourg Cathedral would be immediately shipped to Strasbourg.
 In the following days, Duchartre and Valland were given tours of the Munich Central Collecting Point, Neuschwanstein Castle, Ingolstadt, Ansbach, and Wurzburg, at each location interviewing the Monuments Officer in charge and making plans for French strategies in regard to the recovery and restitution of French-owned objects.